 Wiper replacement will likely cost under $85 if you pay for labor.
 If you buy the blades and install them yourself, you can save $25 or more.

-Your car’s battery should be replaced every three years or so, but this timeline depends on various outside factors, such as if your vehicle is subject to extreme heat or cold weather, or if you leave your car unused for a long period of time.
-And if you frequently leave your car’s interior lights on, that can also drain your battery.
+Your car’s battery should be replaced every three to five years or so, but this timeline depends on various outside factors, such as whether your vehicle is subject to extreme heat or cold weather or whether you leave your car unused for a long period of time.
+If you frequently leave your car’s interior lights on, that can also drain your battery.

-Replacing your car’s battery can cost anywhere from $59.99 to $200 depending on your car’s make and model, the quality of the battery you buy, and your location.
+Replacing your car’s battery can cost anywhere from $60 to $200, depending on the make and model, the quality of the battery you buy, and your location.

 Brake Pad Replacement